Entwicklungsburo-Stresing/stresing_matlab/README.md

 The source code of the DLL ESLSCDLL.dll can be found in the repository [EBST_CAM](https://github.com/Entwicklungsburo-Stresing/EBST_CAM).

 ## Documentation
 The script is following the basic operation as described in the chapter *How to operate Stresing cameras* of the [software documentation](https://entwicklungsburo-stresing.github.io/).
 The settings in camera_settings.mat and measurement_settings.mat  must match your camera system.
-You can find a description of every setting [here](https://entwicklungsburo-stresing.github.io/structmeasurement__settings.html).
+You can find a description of every setting [here](https://entwicklungsburo-stresing.github.io/structmeasurement__settings__matlab.html) and [here](https://entwicklungsburo-stresing.github.io/structcamera__settings.html).